Charlotte Eagles

-The Charlotte Eagles is an American professional soccer team based in Charlotte, North Carolina, United States.
+The Charlotte Eagles is an American amateur soccer team based in Charlotte, North Carolina, United States.
 Founded in 1991, the team plays in USL League Two, the fourth tier of the American Soccer Pyramid.

 The team plays its home games at the Sportsplex at Matthews.
 The team's colors are orange, white and blue.

 History

 Founded in 1991 as the Charlotte Eagles Soccer Club, the team turned professional when it entered the USISL in 1993.
 The Eagles enjoyed a brief spell in the A-League before financial troubles caused them to return to the lower level.

 The Eagles are a division of Missionary Athletes International (MAI), an organization which undertakes sports ministry to share the message of Christianity through the environment of soccer.
 They are a sister organisation of the USL League Two side Southern California Seahorses, and also field a women's team – the Charlotte Lady Eagles – in the Women's Premier Soccer League.